varyadivak-tech/ecommerce-qa-portfolio/README.md

 ## Notes

 This project was created as part of a QA portfolio to demonstrate manual testing skills, test documentation, and bug reporting.
-## Notes

-This project was created as part of a QA portfolio to demonstrate manual testing skills, test documentation, and bug reporting.